ashishjain0338/docs/user-guide.md

 # Helm to Operator Codegen Sdk
-The "Helm to Operator Codegen Sdk" takes the helm chart as input and generates the golang-code which can be used by kubernetes operator to create/delete all the resources previously managed by the helm charts.
-The sdk can be employed to transition from helm-way-of-deploying-resources to the operator way.

-Note: It is currently an experimental feature.
+The "Helm to Operator Codegen SDK" offers a streamlined solution for translating existing Helm charts into Kubernetes operators with minimal effort and cost.

+By utilizing the Helm to Operator Codegen SDK, users can efficiently convert existing Helm charts into Kubernetes operators.
+This transition enables users to leverage the advanced capabilities provided by Kubernetes operators, such as enhanced automation, lifecycle management, and custom logic handling.
+Overall, the SDK facilitates a smooth migration process, empowering users to embrace the operator model for managing their Kubernetes resources effectively.

+## Excercise: Deploying Free5gc using operator
 ### Step 0: Prerequisite
 1. GoLang Version: 1.21
 2. Helm : v3.9.3
+3. Kubebuilder
-3. Go Packages:
+4. Go Packages:
 ```
 # Clone the Repo
 cd nephio-sdk/helm-to-operator-codegen-sdk/
 go mod tidy
 ```

-### Step 1: Running the sdk
+### Step 1: Convert the helm-chart to Go-Code using Helm-to-operator-codegen-sdk
 ```
 go run main.go <path_to_local_helm_chart> <namespace> <logging-level>
 ```